 I’ve wanted to see Cirque Du Soleil for years, but never had the opportunity to go.
 My mom gifted me with tickets this year for my birthday and I must say I will make it a priority to go from now on!
 Cirque Du Soleil was founded in 1984 in Canada.
 The entire concept was to think of how a modern circus would be, they used juggling and fire breathing to create a spectacle.

 The colorful detailed costumes.
-In the beginning of the show these two beautiful birds came out with long wings that they fluttered.
-The bright emerald green, cobalt and violet.
+At the beginning of the show, these two beautiful birds came out with long wings that they fluttered.
+The bright emerald green, cobalt, and violet.
 There was a butterfly whose giant wings spread across and fluttered in the wind.
 Ever costume moved with the performer seamlessly.

 Every Cirque has a different storyline they have done shows based on Avatar, the Beatles, Crystal and the Luzia one I saw.

 Cirque brings back the childhood feeling of wonder.
 How do they come up with these ideas, colors, storylines, and script?

 They use the five of the elements of drama: plot, theme, characters, music, spectacle.
 There is also a mystical use of water and wind.